Sunday, December 30, 2012

 drawing me to the tactile,

-the feel of beach sand
+of beach sand

 Raymond A. Foss